nicm42/100-days-of-code/log2.md

 Thoughts: Conquering Responsive Layouts has been good because it's thinhs I sort of know but haven't really had explained.
 I did a 7kyu kata to get into it, then the 6kyu kata on codewars didn't take me too long.
 I just had time for some 8kyu after that.
 I should do more 6kyu katas to get better at them.

 Link to work: None

+Day 72: 20th April 2020
+Progress: Did today's Conquering Responsive Layouts.
+Then watched Kevin's video on psuedo-elements positioning with grids.

+Thoughts: The flex stuff I knew, although not about gap.
+I definitely need to watch the series on pseudo elements, because I still find them a bit of a mystery.

+Link to work: None